 Ferry boat at Wadi Shab

 This is the only wadi in Oman where we have had to take a ferry to explore.
-On the day we visited there were two small motorboats running from the car park.
+Small motorboats transport visitors from the car park, across the mouth of the river, under the viaduct to where the wadi path starts on the other side.

 The cost of a return trip is 1 OMR per person, but we were charged 500 baisa (half a rial) for the children.
 You pay this upfront in cash.